Latest News

 The investigation is a result of a complaint that was filed by the Association of the Palestinian Community of Catalonia in July.

-Spain, which recognized a Palestinian state in Gaza last year, was a vocal critic, describing Israel's actions as genocide multiple times, a charge the Israeli government denies.
+Spain, which recognized a Palestinian state in Gaza last year, was a vocal critic, describing Israel's actions as genocide multiple times, an accusation that the Israeli government denies.

 In September, Spain banned aircraft and ships carrying jet fuel or weapons to Israel from entering Spanish airspace or calling at Spanish ports.
 This was done to put pressure on Israel to stop its Gaza offensive.
 It also reinforced the prohibition on Spanish companies selling weapons and materials to Israel.

-Washington mediated a deal that brought Gaza into a fragile truce on 10 October.
+Washington mediated a fragile ceasefire in Gaza that came into effect on 10 October.
 The restrictions were maintained.
 Emma Pinedo, David Latona (Reporting).
 Emily Rose contributed additional reporting from Jerusalem.
 Editing was done by Andrei Khalip, Joe Bavier and Joe Bavier.

 (source: Reuters)